mauriciopoppe/PojoViz/README.md

 - The library's representation in %PojoViz is configured with the following properties:

-	- Global access point to the library (e.g. window.d3)
+	- Global access point to the library (e.g. window.d3 or window.THREE)
 	- The maximum number of levels allowed while running the DFS algorithm
-	- The *src* of the script (if it's an external resource)
+	- The *src* of the script (if it fetched from an external resource)
-	- Forbidden objects which are discarded when found by the DFS algorithm
+	- The forbidden objects which are discarded when found by the DFS algorithm

 ### Process phase

-- After the configuration is read %PojoViz's `ObjectAnalyzer` class analyzes the properties of this object and if any of them is an object/function constructor (configurable in settings) then `ObjectAnalyzer` will follow this link recursively saving each object/function found in a `HashMap`
+- After the configuration is read %PojoViz's `ObjectAnalyzer` class analyzes the properties the global library/framework object, if any of these properties is an object/function constructor (configurable in settings) then `ObjectAnalyzer` will follow this link
+- The previous step is done recursively saving each object/function found in a `HashMap` until maximum number of levels has been reached discarding the `fobidden objects` in the process
-- `ObjectAnalyzer` will also in the process save the links (edges of the graph) found (from an object property to an object/function constructor) in an array for later use
+- `ObjectAnalyzer` will also in the process save the links found (from an object property to an object/function constructor) as the edges an internal  graph
-- The main program will ask `ObjectAnalyzer` for a JSON representation of the nodes/edges of the generated graph
+- The main program then asks `ObjectAnalyzer` for a JSON representation of the nodes/edges of the generated graph
 - [Dagre](https://github.com/cpettitt/dagre)'s layout program is executed with the generated JSON which returns the positions of each node in a 2D plane

 ### Render phase